WarotAsawa/REST-LAB/README.md

 ### Installing

-You can simply install this code by direct download from this git repository to your local machine, or use git to clocn to project to your local machine.
+You can simply install this code by direct download from this git repository to your local machine, or use git to clone to project to your local machine.

 ```
 git clone https://github.com/WarotAsawa/REST-LAB.git